armanddidierjean/TIPE-Interpr-teur-pour-le-langage-OCaml/ressources/evolution.md

 # TODO

-Add a isref = False in function symbol and remove variable check in reassignement remove id from Function AST node
+Add a isref = False in function symbol and remove variable check in reassignment remove id from Function AST node

 Check Variable call of a function don't raise an error because of the get content check